IntegrativeMechanobiologyLaboratory/SEA_2019/README.md

 # SEA_2019
-# Automation using single-board computers
+## Summer Engineering Academy 2019
-Summer Engineering Academy 2019
+## Automation using single-board computers
-University of South Alabama, College of Engineering Mechanical Engineering
+### University of South Alabama, College of Engineering

 python - programming language we will use in this session